Info@taxcontroversy.com

 Montana was the state considered to have the fairest tax system, followed by Oregon, South Carolina, Delaware, Idaho, Minnesota Utah, Virginia, Colorado, and Maryland.
 Washington was the state considered to have the least fair tax system.
 The state overtaxes the poor more than anywhere else in the country.

 While you can’t make immediate change where your state’s tax system is concerned, you can fight IRS findings against you that you consider unfair.
-Working with an experienced Phoenix tax lawyer from Silver Law PLC can help you fight an audit, combat collections efforts, file for innocent spouse relief and more.
+Working with an experienced Arizona tax lawyer from Silver Law PLC can help you fight an audit, combat collections efforts, file for innocent spouse relief and more.
 Our firm has been providing IRS tax help for residents throughout Arizona for many years.
 A tax lawyer from our firm can help you understand your legal rights and the options for fighting the IRS.
 Call us today to get IRS tax help and reduce the fines and penalties against you.

 Published By: